Toi moko: Repatriation

-More recently there has been a campaign to repatriate to New Zealand the hundreds of mokomokai held in museums and private collections around the world, either to be returned to their relatives or to the Museum of New Zealand for storage, though not display.
-It has had some success, though many mokomokai remain overseas and the campaign is ongoing.
+More recently there has been a campaign to repatriate to New Zealand the hundreds of toi moko held in museums and private collections around the world, either to be returned to their relatives or to Te Papa for safe and respectful storage, not on display whilst efforts are made to research the individuals' heritage and contact their descendants.
+It has had some success, though many toi moko remain overseas and the campaign is ongoing.
+Many international bodies have repatriated toi moko from their collections including institutions in Great Britain, United States of America, Netherlands, Argentina, Australia, Canada, Germany, Sweden, Norway, France, and Austria.
+The organisations who repatriated their toi moko and the dates can be found on Te Papa's website.